Ming-2015/D3D12Playground/README.md

 # D3D12Playground (Real Time)

+Note: Project currently suspended in favor of a new side project using UE5 to develop an Action RPG project ( starting in baby steps though (: )

 A personal project that uses DX12 to implement various render techniques to ultimately create breathtaking real-time visuals.

 ## Features to implement